Government Leaders For Kids: Easy Worksheets & Activities

 • Take your students on a virtual field trip of the Capitol and the White House.

-• After the tour, ask them to draw their favorite parts or write about what they learned.
-You could even create a reading comprehension passage based on the tour!
+• After the tour, ask them to draw their favorite part or write about something new they learned.
+You could even turn it into a quick reading comprehension passage or reflection activity.

 Get Crafty: Design Your Own Government Badge